OWASP/www-project-developer-guide/draft/11-operation/01-modsecurity-crs.md

 #### How to use it

-The OWASP Spotlight series provides an overview of how to use the ModSecurity Core Rule Set:
+The OWASP Spotlight series provides an overview of how to use this Core Rule Set:
 'Project 3 - [Core Rule Set (CRS) - 1st Line of Defense][spotlight03]'.

 To Do: give a brief outline of how CRS can provide value for the development teams.